kksgandhi/other-peoples-money/notes.md

  - Of 108 countries ranked, there are only 27 with a higher inequality than the U.S.
  - U.S. is 27th of 82 in social mobility

+See your notes on other people's money background research.

 Stretch Research Ideas
 ----------------------